 Commercial Business Products and Resources

 - Not accepted: Bags and food service ware labeled “green”, “environmentally friendly”, “biodegradable”, “degradable”, “will decompose”, “photodegradable”, “made from corn starch”, or other unsubstantiated claims are not accepted.
-Jepson Prairie Organics, San Francisco's organics processing facility, can only process acceptable items.
+San Francisco's organics processing facility can only process acceptable items.

-- Accceptable Compostable or Recyclable Food Service Ware in San Francisco
+- Acceptable Compostable or Recyclable Food Service Ware in San Francisco

 - Vendors of Compostable or Recyclable Food Service Ware and Bags